PandaPlayzOCE/PandaPlayzOCE/README.md

 - 👋 Hi, I’m @PandaPlayzOCE
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning C++ and Python
+- 🌱 I’m currently learning C++, JavaScript, Python, Html, and CSS.
-- 💞️ I’m looking to collaborate on Game Devolopment
-- 📫 How to reach me finch.jacobjw@gmail.com

 <!---
 PandaPlayzOCE/PandaPlayzOCE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.